-The Sightlines Team includes a Participation and Engagement Advisor, a Design, Evidence and Translation Manager and a team of Sightlines Associates who lead and/or advise on projects that relate to practice priorities and community needs.
+The Sightlines Team includes DVSM’s General Manager, the Sightlines Participation and Engagement Advisor, Sightlines Client Pathways Lead and team of Sightlines Associates who lead and/or advise on projects that relate to practice priorities and community needs.

 For more information please refer to the Sightlines Portfolio and Projects Portfolio.